What is art deco style?

 The art deco style is often called “eclectic,” largely due to its seamless combination of stark, geometric lines and shapes with grandiose ornamentation and exotic details.
 The mixture makes for a striking aesthetic that’s easy to recognize.
 Whether you’re studying architecture or interior design, you’ll notice some key identifiers of the style.

 Art deco patterns and features

 Features of this design style, in both architecture and design, include:

 Horizontal and vertical lines

 Art deco architecture often includes windows and doorways that are inset into buildings in rows or columns, drawing the eye vertically or horizontally.
 Similarly, the style plays with depth perception through the use of line and forced perspective.
 The importance of the window or door is heightened through the increased focus.
-These same lines can be found in a multitude of other art deco designs, including furniture, sculpture and other artwork with straight painted, embroidered or carved detailing.
+These same lines can be found in a multitude of other art deco designs, including furniture, sculpture and other artwork with straight painted, embroidered or carved details.

 You’ll find various triangles, chevrons, zigzags and other elementary geometric shapes incorporated in the dramatic facades of buildings and lavish interior designs of this style.
 Imagine funky triangular tabletops or cabinets with lacquered chevron patterns embellishing the doors or inlaid surfaces of the sides and shelves.
 A signature characteristic of this style is the juxtaposition of sharp angular shapes within the same design element or stark transitions from one section to the next.